Frequently Asked Questions

 Do you sell "cheap" wood?

 We do not.
-We sell wood that is on its third life, but we would never categorize it as “cheap”.
+We sell wood that is on its second life, but we would never categorize it as "cheap".

 Do you sell reclaimed hardwood?